Top of page

 Growth factors for a low platelet count

-A growth factor called thrombopoeitin (TPO) is occasionally used to treat people who have a low platelet count (thrombocytopenia).
+A growth factor called thrombopoietin (TPO) is sometimes used to treat people who have a low platelet count (thrombocytopenia).

 TPO is a chemical messenger made in your liver.
-It tells your bone marrow to make more platelets.
+It tells your bone marrow to make more platelets, which are essential for stopping bleeding.
 Man-made drugs that mimic the effect of TPO are called TPO receptor agonists.
 There are three available:

 • eltrombopag